vineet-codes/ticketing-app/readme.md

 This is a microservices based application written in `TypeScript` and `Node.js`.
 Frontend is a server side rendered react application written in `Next.js`.
 We use `MongoDB` and `Redis` for our data storage needs.
 All interservice communication is aynchronous.
 We deploy this application by first containerizing individual services using `Docker`.
 We then orchestrate the containers in a `Kubernetes cluster` to make our product reliable and more manageble.

+To run the app, run

+> skaffold dev

 ## Product Requirements / Business Logic

 1. **Users** can list a **ticket** for an event for sale